potix/belog/README.md

 ## use logger (no default logger)
 * get logger
-  - can able to get mutiple logger
+  - can get mutiple logger

 ```
 func init() {